 Stable ischemic syndromes presumably occur with increased oxygen demand on the myocardium in a setting of fixed coronary plaques.
 Unstable syndromes are thought to be the result of plaque rupture with local thrombus and vasoreactivity that produce intermittent critical decreases in coronary oxygen supply.
-Patients with elevated coronary calcium on CT scan have greater rates of perioperative MI after vascular surgery.
-Endothelial function is impaired in CAD, hypertension, hypercholesterolemia, diabetes, and tobacco abuse, resulting in exaggerated vasoconstriction.
-Poor endothelial function is also associated with poor outcome after vascular surgery.
-Treatment to "heal" the endothelium (often with statin drugs) improves perioperative outcome, though effective therapy may have to begin weeks before surgery.
+Endothelial function may be impaired by CAD or hypertension, resulting in exaggerated vasoconstriction.
 Also, in patients with left ventricular hypertrophy (LVH), diminished coronary vasodilator reserve results in poor subendocardial perfusion.
-Early postoperative ischemia is usually associated with ST segment depression rather than ST elevation.
+Early postoperative ischemia after noncardiac surgery is almost always associated with ST segment depression rather than ST elevation.
 ST segment depression usually precedes postoperative cardiac complications.
 Most perioperative MIs are of the non-Q wave variety.

-The postoperative period is characterized by adrenergic stress, which can induce myocardial ischemia in patients with CAD; cause coronary vasoconstriction, and facilitate platelet aggregation.
+The postoperative period is characterized by adrenergic stress, which can induce myocardial ischemia in patients with CAD; cause coronary vasoconstriction; and facilitate platelet aggregation.
 Tachycardia limits diastolic time and coronary perfusion, and it can paradoxically reduce coronary artery diameter.
 Hypertension and tachycardia in the PACU have been shown in a large study to be associated with increased mortality and unplanned ICU admission (although association does not necessarily mean causation.)